bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 Inside the `task1` directory you'll find the `heap.py` file with a working implementation of the heap class--the heap is already written for you.

+A heap is a tree-like data structure that can rapidly tell you what the largest or smallest number is within that set of data.

 You have to figure out how to use the heap to implement heapsort.

 Some hints: